 What is hematoma?

 A hematoma or blood clot occurs due to the damage of the large blood vessels in the body.
+Hematoma can occur in any blood vessel, including veins, arteries, and capillaries.
 Most people experience it at some point in their lives.
-Hematomas may occur in any blood vessel, including veins, arteries, and capillaries.
-It is similar to a hemorrhage (bleeding).
-A hemorrhage involves ongoing bleeding.
-In hematoma, the blood has typically already clotted.

 How bad is my hematoma?